Ag Clays Target Shooting

 Ag Clays LogoAg Clays Shooting Program

-This program introduces Clay Target Shooting, also known as “Ag Clays” to schools and students who participate in Wildlife, Fisheries, and Ecology Management curricula.
+This program introduces Clay Target Shooting, also known as “Ag Clays” to schools and students who participate in Wildlife, Fisheries, and Ecology Management curricula, and the iCEV Ducks Unlimited Ecology Management.
 The curriculum is taught by Ag Science teachers in conjunction with the Future Farmers of America (FFA) class instruction.
 The program is an extracurricular extension of the classroom time and enhances the Ecology Management portion of the curriculum.
 The program develops personal skills, teaches laws and ethics related to shooting, hunting, and firearm safety.

 Ag Clays is introduced in the classroom, but Ag Science teachers and parent volunteers are the backbone to the program’s success.
 Shooting sports activities help participants practice procedures in safe firearm handling and shooting.